Books I’ve found illuminating, insightful, or in some way helpful

 Yoga: The Path to Holistic Health by B.K.S.
 Iyengar

-I use this at home to put together sequences of poses to help with both physical and emotional challenges.
+I sometimes use this comprehensive guide at home to put together sequences of poses to help with both physical and emotional challenges.
 I can’t do all the poses (for example full backbends or headstands) but I can do modified versions of most things.
 My teacher taught me many modifications, and the book also provides different alternatives.
-Note: I spent more than four years working fairly intensively with an Iyengar teacher.
+I should add this caveat: I spent more than four years working fairly intensively with an Iyengar teacher.
 I think it might be hard to benefit from this book if you hadn’t had any in-person instruction on the poses.

 Growing up Again: Parenting Ourselves, Parenting Our Children by Jean Illsley Clark and Connie Dawson

 This is a book I read part of years ago, as part of a six-week women’s group.
 I have recently wanted to revisit it to think more deeply about ways to parent/mother myself.
 I have also shared it with a friend who was worried about meeting her own daughter’s needs, because she felt the poor mothering she had received had not prepared her to meet her child’s needs.
 The book talks about what we all need at different ages and stages of development.
-If we didn’t get the right nurturing or support at a particular age, the book also suggests ways we can provide it for ourselves now.
+If we didn’t get the right nurturing or support at a particular age, the book also suggests specific ways we can provide it for ourselves now.
 Many of the suggestions don’t necessarily appeal to me, but sometimes they get me thinking about things that would be useful.
 In the end, we all have to find for ourselves what rituals or items offer us comfort.

 Brene Brown encourages us to be brave enough to be honest about our lives, including our imperfections and limitations.
-Her recommendations include letting go of what people think, of perfectionism, of numbing strategies, of scarcity thinking, of our need for certainty, of comparisons to others, of exhaustion as a status symbol, of anxiety as a lifestyle, of self-doubt and being cool.
+Her recommendations include letting go of what people think, of perfectionism, of numbing strategies, of scarcity thinking, of our need for certainty, of comparisons to others, of exhaustion as a symbol of how important we are, of anxiety as a lifestyle, of self-doubt and of being cool.
 Each recommendation for letting go comes with some stories and examples from her life or from the lives of others.
 I didn’t love the book, which I feel only skims the surface of topics that are indeed crucial important but extremely difficult to change.
 I complained to my therapist that the examples of shame seemed superficial and unthreatening compared to the deep shame I struggled with myself.
 And yet.
 I continue to pick it up from time to time and read passages; I almost always find something that resonates.
 I suppose that’s because the list of things we should give up is an accurate listing of things we often struggle with.
 Anyway, I don’t think this book is a Guide to a Wholehearted Life, as its subtitle suggests, but it does speak in a beautiful, compassionate, self-accepting voice that is a great model for how we should talk to ourselves.
 And I gave a copy to my son’s high-achieving, brilliant and anxious girlfriend, hoping she might go easier on herself.